 We are seeking the following types of submission:

-We invite original papers from both new and established researchers within the academic and practitioner communities that present material related to the conference theme.
+We invite original papers and presentations from new and established authors within the academic and practitioner communities that present material related to the conference themes.
 The conference proceedings will be published by EuSpRIG and full papers uploaded to http://arxiv.org/find/all/1/all:+eusprig/0/1/0/all/0/1 in due course.

-Submissions to EuSpRIG 2013 may not have (already) been published in a journal or conference proceedings, nor presented at another conference.
+Submissions to EuSpRIG 2016 may not have (already) been published in a journal or conference proceedings, nor presented at another conference.
 Moreover, they may not be currently under consideration for publication or presentation elsewhere.
-Only papers that are accepted and presented in person will be published.
+Only papers and presentations that are accepted and presented in person will be published.

 Students please note: EuSpRIG in association with ISACA (Northern England Chapter) has arranged for the creation of an annual prize to be awarded for the best EuSpRIG conference paper submitted by an undergraduate or masters postgraduate student.

-- Submission deadline for papers and practitioner reports: 28th February 2013
+- Submission deadline for papers and presentations: 30th March 2016

 Click here for Author Guidelines